About the ECU Archives

 When you arrive for the first time at the Archives, you can expect to meet with the Archivist or Library Staff Member.
 You will be able to talk about the kind of research you wish to do and what you are hoping to find.
 Researchers wishing to use the ECU Archives will be required to complete a one-time Research Agreement form.

-The materials in the care of the ECUAD Archives + Special Collections are valuable one-of-a-kind and unique, therefore there are some regulations for research and access to the materials.
-At this time researchers are not able to browse the ECU Archives & Special Collections storage area.
+The materials in the care of the ECUAD Archives + Special Collections are valuable one-of-a-kind and unique; therefore, there are some regulations for research and access to the materials.
+At this time, researchers are not able to browse the ECU Archives & Special Collections storage area.
 For security reasons, the researcher may have access to one box or file at a time.
-All ECU Archives & Special Collections materials are non-circulating and must stay in the Artist Book room (C1245).
+All ECU Archives & Special Collections materials are non-circulating and must stay in the Artists' Book room (C1245).
 Exceptions may be made for ECU faculty or staff on a case-by-case basis.

-Food and drinks (including water) may not be consumed in the Artist Book room, you may take breaks to eat and drink in the main Library space.
-You will be able to use a pencil to make notes, however pens will not be permitted in the Reading Room as accidental ink-marks can be caused by even the most careful researchers, and marks from pens cannot be removed from materials without damaging them.
+Food and drinks (including water) may not be consumed in the Artists' Book room.
+You may take breaks to eat and drink in the main Library space.
+You will be able to use a pencil to make notes; however, pens will not be permitted in the Reading Room as accidental ink-marks can be caused by even the most careful researchers, and marks from pens cannot be removed from materials without damaging them.

-Researchers may take their own photographs of research material with approval of ECU Archives staff.
+Researchers may take their own photographs of research material with approval of ECU Archives staff for personal use.
+Images cannot be published (including anywhere online) without further permission.
 Due to the fragile nature of archival materials, photocopies and scans must be made by ECU Archives + Special Collections staff.
 The use of certain documents may be restricted by statute (in particular the provincial Freedom of Information and Protection of Privacy Act), or by the original donor.
 The researcher must assume full responsibility for fulfilling the terms connected with the use of restricted material.
 For the protection of its holdings, the ECU Archives reserves the right to restrict the use of unprocessed material, those of exceptional value, and fragile materials.

-To view digitized materials from the Emily Carr University Archives visit our eCollections.
+Digitized materials from the Emily Carr University Archives are currently found on our eCollections.

 The eCollections at Emily Carr contains the following: